asger-finding/anotherkrunkerclient/README.md

   <h1>anotherkrunkerclient</h1>
 </div>

-The be-all and end-all of Krunker client.
-All good features from other clients are combined into one neat and fast package.
-This project is designed with boilerplate in mind, allowing you to fork it and create your own client.
+anotherkrunkerclient is a powerful and versatile Krunker client that combines the best features from various other clients into a single, fast, and streamlined package.
+This project is designed with flexibility in mind, enabling you to fork it and create your own customized client.

 ---

-## Work in Progress
+## Project Status

-A full release (v1.xx) will be considered once all the items in this feature tracking [issue](https://github.com/asger-finding/anotherkrunkerclient/issues/1#issue-1167443624) have been addressed.
+We are actively working on anotherkrunkerclient and continuously improving its features.
+We aim to release a stable version (v1.xx) once we have addressed all the items listed in our feature tracking [issue](https://github.com/asger-finding/anotherkrunkerclient/issues/1#issue-1167443624).

 ## Supported Operating Systems